Choosing Instructional Technology Tools (ITTs) in LPS

 If an ITT requires additional parental consent, that consent must be acquired prior to use of the ITT with students.
 The consent forms must be retained by the staff member for the duration of the ITT use by the students for whom consent is obtained.

-Staff must not direct students to use ITT that marked as "denied" on The Matrix.
+Staff must not direct students to use ITT that are marked as "denied" on The Matrix.

 2) New tools start with a personal review